 Few Millennials Have Retirement Accounts

-Using data from the Federal Reserve’s 2013 Survey of Consumer Finances, just over 37 percent of working millennials reported having any type of retirement account.
+According to the US Census, just over 49 percent of working millennials reported having any type of retirement account.

 These results are in line with previous studies on millennial readiness.

 A separate 2018 report by the National Institute on Retirement Security (NIRS), using U.S. Census Department data from 2014, found that 34 percent of working millennials had saved for retirement.

 Meanwhile, a 2017 survey by Earnest, Amino and Ipsos found that only 31 percent of millennials were saving for retirement.
 The lower value may reflect an increasing problem or just differences in methodology.

 Minority millennials are having an even more difficult time.
 For example, the NIRS study found that 83 percent of Latino millennials had nothing saved for retirement, compared to 70 percent of black millennials, 67 percent of Asian millennials, and 60 percent of white millennials.

 Surveys may disagree on the extent of the problem, but all surveys point to millennials being underprepared for retirement as a group.

 Millennials have little slack in building up a retirement nest egg.
 Many came of age during a strong recession and faced a difficult mix of decreased job opportunities and huge student loan burdens.

 As the economy strengthened, millennials began to recover from the slow start – but they still have a lot of ground to cover in a shorter time.